snrnats/doc-centre/docfx_project/pro/api/shipments/consignments_vs_shipments.md

 ## Shipment Structure

-To facilitate these changes, the _shipment_ has replaced the _consignment_ as PRO's basic delivery unit.
+To facilitate these changes, the _shipment_ has replaced the _consignment_ as PRO's basic delivery unit in v2.

 > [!NOTE]
 >
-> Currently, Consignments customers will need to re-integrate in order to use Shipments.
-To aid this process, we have designed the Shipments API suite as an extension and enhancement to Consignments, keeping it as close as possible to the original structure.
+> Currently, PRO v1 customers will need to re-integrate in order to use the features introduced in PRO v2.
+To aid this process, we have designed the v2 API suite as an extension and enhancement to v1, keeping it as close as possible to the original structure.

 Like consignments, shipments are a collection of one or more packages that are shipped from the same origin address, to the same destination address, on behalf of the same Sorted customer, using the same carrier service, on the same day.
 However, the `shipment` object contains some new and reworked properties, including: